GG-loop/GG-loop.github.io/_posts/2015-3-28-Cellulose.md

 title: Cellulose
 ---

-Kombucha in tea medium
+Kombucha in tea medium after 3 weeks

 <img src="https://dl.dropboxusercontent.com/u/16334624/153.JPG">

-Kombucha in glycerole medium.
+Kombucha in glycerole medium after 3 weeks.
 The medium is more transparent even though the growth seems to be slower.
 A contamination happened but the 2 species cohabit in the medium.

 <img src="https://dl.dropboxusercontent.com/u/16334624/154.JPG">